Halloween Trick-Or-Treating Is Still On In New York, New Jersey Despite Coronavirus Pandemic

 Of course, California, New York and New Jersey are just three examples of how jurisdictions across the country will be handling the coronavirus pandemic as it relates to the Halloween season.
 So far, the Centers for Disease Control and Prevention (CDC) has not issued specific guidelines.

-As USA Today reported, Dr. Dean Blumberg, chief of pediatric infectious diseases at UC Davis Health and UC Davis Children’s Hospital, says that parents should look for alternatives to traditional door-to-door trick-or treating.
-He notes that he doesn’t think kids will be able to maintain social distancing, and that while many of them will be wearing masks, they aren’t foolproof.
+As USA Today reported, Dr. Dean Blumberg, chief of pediatric infectious diseases at UC Davis Health and UC Davis Children’s Hospital, said that parents should look for alternatives to traditional door-to-door trick-or-treating.
+He noted that he doesn’t think kids will be able to maintain social distancing and that while many of them will be wearing masks, they aren’t foolproof.

-Arizona mom Carrie Ware, however, says that parents should be able to decide for themselves whether or not they’ll take their kids out.
+Arizona mom Carrie Ware, however, maintained that parents should be able to decide for themselves whether or not they’ll take their kids out.

 “Enough is enough,” she said.